 I summarized my new learnings for Alec and the big brothers too, both to further internalize the sounds and to get more allies in solving Sawyer’s issues.

 Does Dunstan baby language work?

 Yes and no. I recognized most of the sounds and was able to give more immediate relief to my baby.
 That part was excellent.
 Holden and Milo joined me in audio detective work while Sawyer screamed in the minivan during school pickup.

 We upped our empathy and really paid attention rather than just cranking the Death Cab for Cutie and loudly shushing as we had been doing.

 But (and there’s always a but).

 My baby made a few cries that sounded nothing at all like her language.
-And after about six or eight weeks, he stopped sounding like any of the DVD babies.
+We did not know what to do about those.

 Pick up a copy when you’re still pregnant.
 Study it with your partner and put a cheat-sheet of the baby cries up on your fridge.
 I think it’s a great tool to have from Day One so watch, listen, learn, and use it immediately because your baby will move beyond these sounds by about two months old.